 - Drinks lactose-free milk or soy/rice milk fortified with calcium (check the labels) if cow’s milk in small quantities is not tolerated

 - Eats other foods containing calcium such as broccoli, spinach, figs, sardines, tinned salmon with bones, tofu and soybeans

-Remember to always consult and discuss with your pediatrician before introducing dairy products in your toddler’s diet.
-After introducing some dairy product to your baby’s diet, monitor your baby carefully to see if there are any recurring symptoms.
+Remember to always consult and discuss with your pediatrician before introducing dairy products to your toddler’s diet.
+After introducing some dairy products to your baby’s diet, monitor your baby carefully to see if there are any recurring symptoms.
 If there are, immediately put your baby back on a lactose-free diet till your doctor says it’s safe to try again.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.